OCA/maintainer-tools/README.md

     $ python -m tools.copy_maintainers

-You can use the `GITHUB_TOKEN` to specify the token
+You can use the `GITHUB_TOKEN` environment variable to specify the token

     $ GITHUB_TOKEN=xxx python -m tools.copy_maintainers